cortexproject/cortex/README.md

 Cortex will sit behind an nginx instance exposed on port 30080.
 A job is deployed to scrape it itself.
 Try it:

 http://192.168.99.100:30080/api/prom/api/v1/query?query=up

+## <a name="help"></a>Getting help

+If you have any questions regarding Cortex our hosted Prometheus as a service:

+- Invite yourself to the <a href="https://weaveworks.github.io/community-slack/" target="_blank"> #weave-community </a> slack channel.
+- Ask a question on the <a href="https://weave-community.slack.com/messages/general/"> #weave-community</a> slack channel.
+- Join the <a href="https://www.meetup.com/pro/Weave/"> Weave User Group </a> and get invited to online talks, hands-on training and meetups in your area.
+- Send an email to <a href="mailto:weave-users@weave.works">weave-users@weave.works</a>
+- <a href="https://github.com/weaveworks/Cortex/issues/new">File an issue.</a>